gmate/gmate/README.markdown

 * **Text Tools**.
 Some text manipulation improvements (adapted from line tools).
 * **Trailsave**.
 Remove trailing spaces before save a document.
 * **Word Completion**.
 Word completion plugin.
-* **Gedit Go To File**.
-Yet Another Go to File plugin Just Like SnapOpen and GeditOpenFiles also based in Textmate Go to file.
 * **Multi Edit**.
 Check it out at author's page
   <http://jon-walsh.com/journal/multi-edit>
 * **Pastie**.
 Paste a selection of code or a source file to pastie.org directly